 Things to do nearby Wellhead Cottage

-Aspatria is a small town on the other side of the River Ellen; here you will find a petrol station, Spar and Co-op which are open long hours seven days a week – handy for top up shops.
-Along the main street are also a variety of takeaways, post office, gift shop and a bakery well known locally for its pies.
-If you like to minimise your food miles there is also a shop at First Milk’s dairy open 3 afternoons a week where you can buy cheese produced here at very favourable prices, all the milk used is from local farms.
-Aspatria also has a railway station on the Cumbrian Coast line, this scenic railway runs from Carlisle to Barrow and then on to Arnside and Silverdale.
-It is a handy half hour into Carlisle, or head the other way to Whitehaven, from Maryport south the line hugs the coast for much of the way with beautiful views.
+Aspatria is a small town on the other side of the River Ellen; here you will find a petrol station and a Spar and Co-Op, both open long hours seven days a week – handy for top up shops!
+Along the main street are also a variety of takeaways, a post office, gift shop and a bakery well known locally for its pies.
+If you like to minimise your food miles there is also a shop at First Milk’s dairy open the afternoons a week where you can buy cheese produced here: all the milk used is from local farms.
+Aspatria also has a railway station on the Cumbrian Coast Line.
+It is a handy half hour into Carlisle, or head the other way along a scenic route that hugs the coast for much of the way down to Barrow.

-If you want to spend your days on the fells you will be spoilt for choice, be in Keswick or Loweswater in 25minutes and Buttermere or Ennerdale within 40minutes opening up the whole of the northern and north-western fells for exploration.
-You could be on top of little Binsey within half an hour of leaving home!
-Routes starting from the edges of the national park tend to be quieter and you can reach some popular summits without following the crowds.
-For gentler walks try Loweswater or Rannerdale in May for stunning displays of bluebells, Whinlatter is great all year round with shelter from the sun or wind and can offer an easy way to get up to the snowline in winter.
-For autumn colours you cannot beat the woods around Derwentwater, accessible for all.
-Cyclists can head to the off road tracks at ‘Back O’ Skiddaw’, the mountain bike trails at Whinlatter or for road cyclists Newlands and Whinlatter passes offer a real challenge.
+If you want to spend your days on the fells you will be spoilt for choice in this area.
+You could be on top of Little Binsey within half an hour of leaving the village!
+Routes starting from the edges of the National Park tend to be quieter and you can reach some popular summits without following the crowds.
+Whinlatter Mountain Forest is a great option all year round, sheltered as it is from the sun or wind.
+For autumn colours you cannot beat the woods around Derwentwater, which are accessible for many.
+Cyclists can head to the off-road tracks at ‘Back O’ Skiddaw’, the mountain bike trails at Whinlatter or challenging on-road routes up the Newlands and Whinlatter.

-Keswick is the hub of the northern Lake District, beautifully located on the shores of Derwentwater and starting point for numerous walks for all ages and abilities it is well worth a visit.
-You can also take the launch across the lake to see Lodore Falls made famous by ‘The Cataract of Lodore’ by Robert Southey or Lingholm walled gardens which were Beatrix Potter’s inspiration for Mr McGregors garden in Peter Rabbit.
-Walk down to Friars Crag for a beautiful view down the lake to Borrowdale, buy something in one of numerous outdoor shops and don’t miss Old Friars sweet and chocolate shop on the Main Street to treat yourself or for gifts to take home.
-Play mini golf or tennis, take in a show at the Theatre by the Lake or a film at the traditional cinema, have fish and chips to take away or sit down to a Mexican, it is all here plus much more.
+Keswick is the hub of the northern Lake District; beautifully located on the shores of Derwentwater and the starting point for numerous walks for all ages and abilities, it is well worth a visit.
+You can also take the launch across the lake to see Lodore Falls or the Lingholm Walled Gardens, which were Beatrix Potter’s inspiration for Mr McGregors garden in Peter Rabbit.
+Walk down to Friars Crag for a beautiful view down the lake to Borrowdale, buy something in one of numerous outdoor shops, and don’t miss Old Friars sweet and chocolate shop on the Main Street.
+Play mini golf or tennis, take in a show at the Theatre by the Lake (guests with Sally’s Cottage can get a discount on tickets) or a film at the traditional cinema, have fish and chips to take away or sit down to a Mexican.
+Keswick has it all!